UhhhAaron/SaladBind/README.md

 **This application is not affiliated with Salad Technologies.** It is made by LIT Devs, for the entire Salad community.

 We have a [Discord server](https://discord.gg/zpsN7swhfD) if you want to talk to us!
+There is also a [SaladBind FAQ](https://wiki.litdevs.org/wiki/SaladBind/FAQ) available.

 ## Features